dgraph-io/dgraph-docs/content/migration/loading-csv-data.md

     Badger,https://github.com/dgraph-io/badger
     ```

-2. Change to the directory that conntains the `names.csv` file and convert it to `names.json`:
+2. Change to the directory that contains the `names.csv` file and convert it to `names.json`:

     ```sh
     $ csv2json names.csv --out names.json